 How to Make Chicken Broth

-For the best, most delicious homemade chicken broth, start with a whole raw chicken or chicken pieces and simple vegetables and herbs.
+For the best, most delicious homemade bone broth, start with a whole raw chicken or chicken pieces and simple vegetables and herbs.
 At the end of it, you'll have 4 cups of delicious cooked chicken and 2 quarts of the best chicken broth you've ever tasted.

 Prep Time 10 minutes